GAchuzia/info-grabber/README.md

 **Disclaimer** ⚠️<br>
 The application is specifically taylored to extracting information from Roof Maintenance Solutions Drone Survey Reports and will most likely be ineffective when paired with other docx files.

-Also, this is my first "real" project so don't judge my code too hard 😅

 **Technologies & Tools** <br>
 <img height="32" width="32" src="media/python.svg"/>